AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/data-element-types.md

 ## Variable {#variable}

 You can create payload objects using the **[!UICONTROL Variable]** data element.
-Both [!UICONTOL XDM] and [!UICONTROL Data] objects are supported.
+Both [!UICONTROL XDM] and [!UICONTROL Data] objects are supported.

 * When [!UICONTROL XDM] is selected, select the desired [!UICONTROL Sandbox] and [!UICONTROL Schema].
 * When [!UICONTROL Data] is selected, select the desired solutions.
 Available solutions include [!UICONTROL Adobe Analytics] and [!UICONTROL Adobe Target].

 ![Data element UI](assets/variable-data-element.png)

-Once this data element is created, you can use [Update variable](./action-types.md#update-variable) actions to modify it.
-When ready, you can use this data element within send event actions to send data to a datastream.
+Once this data element is created, you can use the [Update variable](./action-types.md#update-variable) action to modify it.
+When ready, you can include this data element in the [Send event](./action-types.md#send-event) action to send data to a datastream.

 ## Next steps {#next-steps}